themangomago/themangomago/README.md

 ### 👋 About
-Passion for technology, crypto, games & blockchains.
+Passion for technology, cryptography, games & blockchains.

 ### ⚡ Projects
 Currently exploring Nostr.
 Doing some game jams from time to time using Godot.